100% tax compliance with smart e-Invoicing 100% tax compliance with smart e-Invoicing

 On the other hand, QPR ltd should comply with e-Invoicing from 1st October 2022 since its previous year’s annual turnover exceeds Rs.10 crore.

-The fifth phase of e-Invoicing works similar to the fourth phase.
-Watch the below video to learn easily.
+The sixth phase of e-Invoicing works similar to the fifth phase.
+You can watch the video below to understand more.

 The following transactions and documents listed below fall under